UNIVERSE-HPC/course-material/libraries/pybamm-developer/02_pde.md

 tell pybamm the domain each variable belongs to so that it can be discretised in space in the correct way.
 This is done by passing the keyword argument `domain`, and in this example we choose the domain "negative particle".
+This argument is a string and we will later on define the geometry of the domain.

 ```python
 model = pybamm.BaseModel()